-For this exercise please open your Google Chrome browser and go to the following URL:
+For this exercise please go to the following URL:

 You can click on the print icon (the picture of the printer) to print out all this page's information.

 You can also print out just one part (selection) of a web page on one page of paper.